sweeneyc1/StockScreener/README.md

 Deliverables:
-The deliverable was a working stock screener written over Standard and Poor (S&P) 500 Global Industry Standard Classification data feed.

 1. Frontend - javaFX GUI
 2. Backend - r_gics.txt, f_gic_comp.txt, f_gic_secur1.txt, were all data files that were read in for the S&P 500 GICS Sector Tree.
 The holdings.csv is an Excel csv file that is read in for the holdings page
-3. Documentation - "Final Project Proposal", "Final Project Class Design".
+3. Documentation - a working stock screener application written over the Standard and Poor (S&P) 500 Global Industry Standard Classification data feed.

 Plan: